Skip to Content

 How to Get Beach Wavy Hair With A Straightener: Top 7 Ways

 Do you know how to get beach waves with a straightener?
 Are you currently in a state of disbelief?
 The title isn’t a misnomer.
 The idea of creating waves or curls with a flat iron seems unbelievable.
 After all, it’s called a straightener for a reason, right?
-The truth is that you can wave your hair using any kind of heat styling tool.
+The truth is that you can wave your hair using most standard flat irons or curling wands.
 Don’t buy it?
 That’s all right.
 I have proof.

 beach wavy hair